Matalascañas: Museum

 Located inside the Parque dunar, the Museo del Mundo Marino (Sea museum) was a scientific and historical complex opened in 2002, with an investment of €6 million, being one of the two museums in Spain to be certified with ISO 9001 and 14001 and AENOR.
 It had six main rooms and included the only complete orca skeleton in Europe, 17 real-scale mockups, 12 other skeletons of whales and other sea animals hanging down the roof and the biggest collection of shells and molluscs in Spain.
 The main attraction was a self-sustained spherical sealed ecosystem designed by NASA And branded Ecosphere, of which only one more replica was available at that time.
 It was designed for space flight and contains different species of shrimps, algae and bacteria.
 Different souvenir replicas were sold at the museum shop and more than 30,000 visitors got to know the centre each year.
 After the elections of 2011, when mayor Francisco Bella left after 20 years in charge, a coalition was formed by right-wing PP and left-wing IU.
 The latter, at a regional level, sanctioned the two councillors who made it possible for PP to govern Almonte.
 In January 2012, the museum owed its private stockholders more than €187,000 and the regional government (Junta de Andalucía) was providing a grant which would help solve the financial crisis, but 25% of that money was to arrive yet.
 The new local council decided to close the museum without receiving the rest of the grant and all the content of the centre was taken to Seville.
 In 2023, after former mayor Francisco Bella had been reelected, the new local council announced the reopening of the museum, which would start by turning the former building into a centre for digital resources.

 Cinema and theatre

 As for film services, there is a 2-screen outdoor cinema in northwestern district D, next to the supermarket, called Cine Doñana.
 The local ciuncil has been projecting films at the beach during the summer for many years, specially in crowded areas nearby the beachfront restaurants.
-Regarding filming, the surrounding coastal areas have been used as set for multiple awarded films, such as The Neverending Story or Lawrence of Arabia, shot in the nearby dunes dunes of Doñana.
+Regarding filming, the surrounding coastal areas have been used as set for multiple awarded films, such as The Neverending Story or Lawrence of Arabia, shot in the nearby dunes of Doñana.
 For more details, visit the main article film section.

 The theatre is located at the tourist officeBalcón del Atlántico, in district Parque Dunar and it is an outdoor area consisting of a stage with several seating rows both in front and behind the stage, at an upper level.
 Several plays, concerts and other activities take place in the theatre every summer.